lucasbrynte/dsacstar-rigid-img-trafos/README.md

 For testing, we only add the `--warp` flag.

 ## Initialization training settings
-The initialization phase of the five experiments described in the paper are run as follows.
+The initialization phase of the five experiments described in the paper is run as follows.

 Baseline
 ```